codesinger/shu/doc/shu-manual.md

 Set the common alias names for the functions in shu-cpp-project.
 These are generally the same as the function names with the leading shu- prefix removed.

+#### shu-cpp-project-short-names ####
+[Custom]

+Set non-nil if shu-cpp-project creates short names for files in a project.
+A short name is an approximation of the file name that may be easier to type.
+For example, if all of the files in a project begin with a common prefix (e.g., "x_server_mumble.cpp" and "x_server_stumble.cpp", then the short names for these two files would be "mumble.cpp" and "stumble.cpp".
+This means that the user does not have to type the prefix in order to find the file.
+If the user types "mumble.cpp" as the file name, emacs will open the file "x_server_mumble.cpp".